Corporate Training

 "This PDF is our [topic] policy/SOP/guide.
 Create a [2 / 3 / 4]-minute training video for [specific audience].
 Focus on the obligations the viewer needs to know: what they must do, what they must not do, and how to report or escalate.
 Include one concrete example the viewer can imagine happening in their day-to-day.
 End with one sentence on where to find the full document.
 Use plain language and assume the viewer has not read the PDF."

 • Voice.
 Pick a warm, calm training narrator.
-On Creator ($99.99/mo) or above, use the voice_instructions field: "Warm, confident training voice — professional but approachable, slightly slower pace, like a senior colleague walking a new hire through the topic."
+On Creator ($99.99/mo) or above, use the voice_instructions field: "Warm, confident training voice.
+Professional but approachable, slightly slower pace, like a senior colleague walking a new hire through the topic."
+For a deeper look at what voice_instructions actually changes, see our voice_instructions guide.

 • Visual style.
-Sketch (hand-drawn whiteboard) reads warm and human — best for onboarding and culture.
+Sketch (hand-drawn whiteboard) reads warm and human.
+It's the best fit for onboarding and culture.
 Canvas (modern editorial illustration) is better for compliance, security, and technical SOPs.

 1. Watch once.
 Check any legal-sensitive terms, product names, or numbers that must be exact.